saputhebeast/identity-issuing-service/README.md

 # Driving License Management System

-“DLMS” (Driving License Management System) is an online driving license issuing service.
+"DLMS" (Driving License Management System) is an online driving license issuing service.
 This system helps customers get their license easier and faster, and driving school owners can advertise their course among the customers by posting classes in the courses section.

 When a guest user visits the website, the homepage is displayed.
 The default language is “English,” and the currency is in Sri Lankan Rupees.
 If users want to change language, they can change according to their wishes.